 Instructions

 - Preheat oven at 375 degreese Farenheit.
 Cook pasta according to package instructions (al dente).
-Drain and set aside.
+Drain and set aside.16 pieces jumbo shells pasta

 - Heat oil in a pan and saute garlic until soft and fragrant.
-Add in the spinach and cook until just wilted, let it cool.
+Add in the spinach and cook until just wilted, let it cool.1 tablespoon olive oil, 1 tablespoon minced garlic, 4 cups spinach

-- In a bowl, combine the sauteed garlic and spinach together with the cheeses - ricotta, parmesan, mozarella.
+- In a bowl, combine the sauteed garlic and spinach (from step 2) together with the cheeses - ricotta, parmesan, mozarella.
 Also add in the egg, basil, salt and pepper.
 Mix well.
-Stuff your shells with the mixture, dividing them equally into 16 jumbo shells.
+Stuff your shells with the mixture, dividing them equally into 16 jumbo shells.12 ounces ricotta cheese, ½ cup grated parmesan cheese, 1 cup shredded mozarella cheese, 1 tablespoon basil, 1 large egg, 1 teaspoon salt, ½ teaspoon grounnd black pepper

 - Pour half of the marinara sauce in a baking dish.
 Place the stuffed shells, lining them up in one layer.
-Pour the remaining marinara suace on top of the shells.
+Pour the remaining marinara suace on top of the shells.1 ½ cups marinara sauce

 - Cover with foil and bake for 25-30 minutes.
 Uncover and bake for 10 minutes more until bubbly and brown.
 Top with more parmesan cheese before serving.